umbralcalc/umbralcalc.github.io/_posts/lobsim.md

 $$

 These moments could be used to construct a price time series emulator.
 For example, one could replace $P(b, a, t)$ with a Gaussian process approximation.

-## Additional details

-The code for this article was developed here: [https://github.com/umbralcalc/lobsim](https://github.com/umbralcalc/lobsim).

-Shared by the author under an [MIT License](../LICENSE)

 ## References